colognechip/gatemate_ila/README.md

 Choose a sampling frequency (greater than 0, float, in MHz): 40
 </pre>

+Afterwards, the user is prompted to select the duration time from a table.
+The maximum capture duration is calculated based on the sample width and sampling frequency.

+The user can select the capture duration before and after the trigger is activated.

-Afterwards, you have to input the frequency at which the samples should be stored.
-More Inforamtion about the sampling frequency in section [Frequency analysis](#frequency-analysis).
+More Inforamtion about the capture duration in section [Capture duration](#capture-duration).

 <pre>
 !!!!!!!!!!!!!!!!!!!
 Note !!!!!!!!!!!!!!!!!!!!